Kekulism/DeckSkinsLite/README.md

 # DeckSkinsLite

 A mod for Balatro that simplifies the creation of custom skins for your deck.
 Custom Deck skins are automatically loaded from the mod's skins folder into the game.
-DeckSkinsLite is backwards compatible with all skin add-ons created for DeckSkins+, and allows new modders who are inexperienced with LUA to easily make their own skins that can be loaded with DeckSkinsLite.

 ![Deck Customization Menu](https://i.imgur.com/qoIk2fK.gif)